syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 Dim document As New WordDocument("Comment.docx")

-'Iterate the comments in the Word document
+'Iterates the comments in the Word document

 For Each comment As WComment In document.Comments

-'Modify the last paragraph text of an existing comment if it is added by "Peter"
+'Modifies the last paragraph text of an existing comment when it is added by "Peter"

 If comment.Format.User = "Peter" Then